illinois-cs241/illinois-cs241.github.io/_docs/utilities_unleashed.md

 2.002345 seconds
 ```

 For more examples, you can play with the UNIX's builtin `time` command by typing `time YOURCOMMAND` (`time ls -l`, for example) in your terminal.
-Be sure to add `./` (or the path to your `time` executable file if you are under the different folder) at the beginning, otherwise the UNIX's `time` will be called.
+Be sure to add `./` (or the path to your `time` executable file if you are in another directory) at the beginning, otherwise the UNIX's `time` will be called.

 Note that we only care about [wall-clock time](https://en.wikipedia.org/wiki/Wall-clock_time), and we recommend using [`clock_gettime`](http://linux.die.net/man/3/clock_gettime) with `CLOCK_MONOTONIC`.